manishmadugula/Notes/Code/java.md

 # Path vs ClassPath vs SourcePath
 ## ClassPath
 - The CLASSPATH variable is one way to tell applications, including the JDK tools, where to look for user classes.
 (Classes that are part of the JRE, JDK platform, and extensions should be defined through other means, such as the bootstrap class path or the extensions directory.)
+- This looks for .class files.

 ## SourcePath
-- The sourcepath is the path to the sources you are compiling.
+- The sourcepath is the path to the sources you are compiling. i.e .java files

 ## Path
 - Used to tell operating system where to find the binaries, like javac and java etc.